 Nobody gets it 100% right all the time.
 Nor should they.

+The creative process is replete and complete with failure.
 Failure makes us inventive.
 It makes us emotional and vulnerable, which is often the place where some of our better ideas come from.

 We have to sift through the crap to find the jewel.
 That doesn’t mean putting out everything we create as a finished product.
 Because it won’t be.
 But it does mean collecting those dumb, half eaten ideas for a better time.